vNeuron/jmorphism/README.md

     PolygonMorphism morphism = PolygonMorphismFactory.get(PolygonMorphismKind.Rigid, poly, polyT);

+morphism is a structure preserving mapping.
+Two kinds of morphisms are available:

+* Rigid: Uses internally the generalized barycentric coordinates
+* ShapePreserving: Uses internally the Green Coordinates that lead to shape-preserving deformations

 To compute the image of a point lying inside the polygon poly:

     Vector2D p2 = morphism.map(p);//p2 is inside polyT